-Last month, I worked with a homeowner in the 80110 zip code area whose chimney crown had developed three separate cracks.
-She told me, “Adam, I had no idea this was happening until water started staining my living room ceiling.”
-That’s the thing about chimney damage—it’s often invisible until it becomes expensive.
+Last month I worked with a homeowner over in the 80110 zip code whose chimney crown had three separate cracks running through it.
+She told me, "Adam, I had no idea this was happening until water started staining my living room ceiling."
+That's the tricky part with chimney damage.
+You usually can't see it until it gets expensive.

 Starting Point: Inspection and Cleaning Services

-Every chimney service relationship should begin with a proper inspection.
-I’ve built my business on transparency, so let me explain exactly what that means.
+Every chimney job I do starts with a proper look.
+I built my business on being straight with people, so let me tell you exactly what that means.

 What's Included in Our Inspection and Cleaning